smsOrg/Tetris3d/ReadMe2.md

 * By playing game ,You will be able to change block between current block and next block

 ####Project Purpose
-> To play tetris Game on Android as sensational tetris
+> To Make tetris Game on Android as sensational tetris

 ####Game Purpose
 > Survive as long as possible.